sybila/biodivine-hctl-model-checker/README.md

 * binary temporal operators: 2
 * boolean binary operators: and=3, xor=4, or=5, imp=6, eq=7
 * hybrid operators: 8
+*
-However, we recommend using parentheses wherever possible to prevent any issues.
+However, we strongly recommend using parentheses wherever possible to prevent any parsing issues.